col-in-coding/design-pattern/README.md

 ## Singleton Pattern
 In Singleton Pattern, the instantiation of a class is restricted to one object.

 In a Singleton class, there is a private static variable holding the instance.
 And the contructor is private to use.
-Also, a public static function '''getInstance()''' will be call whenever to get the instance.
+Also, a public static function ```ClassName::getInstance()``` will be call whenever to get the instance.